docsify-bitbucket/docsify-bitbucket.github.io/README.md

 ### Disable logo

-If `logo` parameter is missing from Docsify configuration the plugin detect the Bitbucket project and use project's logo as Docsify logo parameter.
+If `logo` parameter is missing from Docsify configuration then the plugin detect the Bitbucket project and use project's logo as Docsify logo parameter.
 You can disable this feature:

 ```javascript
 window.$docsify = {